Will Panama legalize medical marijuana?

 Medical marijuana is legal in some countries such as the United States, Peru, Argentina, Canada, Chile, Colombia, Uruguay, Puerto Rico, Czech Republic, Finland, Germany, Israel, Italy, Holland, Portugal and Spain.
 Currently, the sale and use of marijuana (medical or recreational) are illegal in Panama.

-This became strikingly clear with the arrest of Panamanian citizen Odalys De Sedas Campbell who received six-year sentence for having $126 worth of marijuana in her possession just months before this bill was brought before the National Assembly.
+This became strikingly clear with the arrest of Panamanian citizen Odalys De Sedas Campbell who received a six-year sentence for having $126 worth of marijuana in her possession just months before this bill was brought before the National Assembly.

 Campbell’s sentence was criticized by many.
 Comments on news sites called the charges "beyond harsh"… one woman called her sentence “a thousand times worse than the alleged crime” others called the incarceration a human rights violation.
 One comment put Campell’s arrest in perspective by writing: “They steal millions and get house arrest, $126 of marijuana and she gets 6 years.
 Where is the justice”?